petermarshallio/druid/docs/querying/caching.md

 Per-segment cached results also have the potential to be merged into the results of later queries where there is a similar basic shape (filters, aggregations, etc.) yet cover a different period of time, for example.

+Per-segment caching is controlled by the parameters `useCache` and `populateCache`.

 > **Use per-segment caching with real-time data**
 >